mstocco/mariostoc.co/content/traininglog/20201206-ironman2021-38weeksout.md

 ![Ride Map](/assets/jpg/ridemap-20201212.jpeg)

 ---
-I set off on the run about 30 minutes after getting home from the ride.
-Given how yesterday's run/walk felt and how I felt on the bike earlier, I accepted that I was in for a very long hour.
+I set off on the run about 30 minutes after getting home.

+Given how much yesterday's run/walk sucked and how I was still experiencing fatigued legs on the bike, I accepted that I was in for a very long hour.
 <!---->
 I stayed with the single thought of _"good form"_ and a little after 15 minutes, it began to pay off.
 A rhythm set in and although my heavy legs remained heavy, the run was becoming **fun**.